Gain global recognition as an authoritative wine specialist with WSET's world-leading Diploma in Wines.

 You must enrol for and complete the study hours for Semester One before you can enrol on Semester Two.
 However, you are not required to have received your results or passed all the examinable units of Semester One before you enrol on Semester Two.

-Semester One: 33 weeks of online study, 2 in-person tasting tutorial days, 3 examination days
+Semester One: 22 weeks of online guided study, 1 in-person tasting tutorial day, 3 examination days

-Semester Two: 38 weeks of online study, 2 in-person tasting tutorial days, 2 examination days*
+Semester Two: 24 weeks of online guided study, 1 in-person tasting tutorial day, 2 examination days

 Delivered through WSET’s Online Classroom platform, this flexible study option is ideal for those who can’t attend regular classroom sessions and would like to study for the course during hours which work around their commitments.
 It is a popular choice with international students and those located far from our classroom centres.
 Please note that tasting tutorials and examinations must be attended in person.
 Students should be prepared to dedicate substantial amounts of study time to this course.
 A minimum of 15 hours of study per week is recommended.